-Tom Green made his international debut after being selected to represent Australia at the Olympic Hopes Regatta in 2015.
-Tom returned from the event being the only Australian to have ever placed in two individual events.
+Tom first represented Australia at the Olympic Hopes Regatta in Poland in 2015 and returned as the only Australian to have ever placed in two individual events, with silver in the K1 500 and bronze in the K1 1000.

 Fast forward to 2018, Tom was selected on the Australian U23 and Senior World Championship Team.
-After winning gold at the U23 World Championships, Tom backed up placing 7th in the A final of K1, 500m and 4th in the K4 500m at the Senior World Championships.
+After winning gold at the U23 World Championships, Tom placed 7th in the A final of K1, 500m and 4th in the K4 500m at the Senior World Championships.

 2019 saw Tom representing Australia at the U23 and Senior World Championships after a dominant domestic season.
 At the 2019 U23 World Championships, Tom showed his dominance by winning the K1 1000m convincingly.
 He was also a member of the Gold Medal K4 500m team.

-Tom: “It is an honour to receive a SAHOF Scholarship and to have been recognised by my peers.
-Being mentored by Grant Hackett, a sporting great is a privilege that will help make my sporting dreams a reality.
+“It is an honour to receive a SAHOF Scholarship and to have been recognised by my peers.
+Being mentored by Grant Hackett, a sporting great, is a privilege that will help make my sporting dreams a reality.

-NSO Quote: Phil Jones, Paddle Australia Chief Executive Officer
+Phil Jones, Paddle Australia Chief Executive Officer spoke on Tom’s selection:

 The Sport Australia Hall of Fame scholarship tops off an amazing season for Tom.
 In an impressive last few weeks he has won two gold medals at the U23 canoe sprint world championships, made the K1 final in only his second senior world championships final and secured a quota place for the Olympic Games for Australia through his performance.
 We are confident that this scholarship will be a fantastic opportunity to progress his career even further.”